 I just wonder if this year, if Mother’s Day 2017, could be the year that you celebrate ALL the mothering voices in your village?… including the single women who aren’t mamas but have a mother’s heart, that haven’t birthed a kid, but birth joy and fun and rest in your home and in the lives of your children.

 - Your best friend?

 - Your sister?

 - Your next door neighbor?

 And what does it look like to celebrate her?

-For my birthday this year, my favorite four year old dude drew me a picture.
+For my birthday last year, my favorite four year old dude drew me a picture.
 It’s me and a huge soccer ball (he knows me well), and my mama friend asked her son to answer a handful of questions about me.
 You know, one of those cute fill-in-the-blank things that every pre-school class does.

 It’s super common, probably every mom has one, but I didn’t.

 And it hangs in my office, proudly displayed.
 I love it so so much.